kinota/kinota-bigdata/README.md

-# Kinota&trade;
+# Kinota&trade; Big Data

-Kinota&trade; is a modular open-source implementation of [OGC SensorThings API Part 1: Sensing](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html);
+Kinota&trade; Big Data is a modular open-source implementation of [OGC SensorThings API Part 1: Sensing](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html);
 referred to as "STA" hereafter.
 Kinota was developed to support multiple persistence backends including traditional RDBMS as as well as NoSQL databases; currently the only persistence backend is for Apache Cassandra.

 ## License

-Kinota is licensed under GNU Lesser General Public License v3.0 (LGPLv3); you may not use this file except in compliance with the License.
+Kinota Big Data is licensed under GNU Lesser General Public License v3.0 (LGPLv3); you may not use this file except in compliance with the License.
 For more information, please refer to the included [license](LICENSE.txt).

 ## Modules

-Kinota is made up of the following sub-projects/modules.
+Kinota Big Data is made up of the following sub-projects/modules.

 ### kinota-commons